Rail transport in Botswana

-Rail transportation in Botswana including its history and current network.

 Rail services in Botswana are provided by Botswana Railways.
 Service takes place on the railway spine from the South African border, through Gaborone and Francistown, up to the Zimbabwean border with offshoot routes towards Sowa, Selebi-Phikwe, and Morupule.
 The railway network consists of 888 km of track; its gauge is 1,067 mm (3 ft 6 in) cape gauge.

 Botswana is an associate member of the International Union of Railways (UIC).
 Botswana has the 93rd longest railway network in the world and it is one of the busiest railways in Africa.

 History

 1890 – 1900

 In May 1893, the Bechuanaland Railway Company Limited was incorporated with a share capital of 6000 pounds with the aim of linking up with the Cape Government Railway in Vryburg and the town of Mafikeng (both in modern-day South Africa).
 The rail line was eventually completed in October 1894, and was subsequently extended north into modern-day Botswana.
 The first section of railway track in Botswana was laid in 1896; a full route spanning from Mafikeng to Palapye was completed in May 1897.
 A link between Palapye and Francistown was completed in September 1897, and the last kilometre of track on the line from Francistown to Bulawayo (in modern-day Zimbabwe) was completed in November 1897.

 Mafeking (now Mafikeng) was then the rail-head and the administrative capital of the British Protectorate of Bechuanaland, now Botswana, even though Mafeking was geographically located in the Cape Colony.
 The town was the base for the construction of the railway through Botswana to Rhodesia (now Zimbabwe), part of the ambition of Cecil Rhodes for a Cape to Cairo railway.
 The section through Botswana was built to connect to Bulawayo in Zimbabwe, a route previously covered by horse-drawn stage-coaches.
 The first train arrived in Bulawayo on 19 October 1897.

 On June 1, 1899, the Bechuanaland Railway was renamed the Rhodesia Railways Limited.